-Scientists predict a 30cm sea level rise by 2050, with a 50cm rise by 2075 and 1m by 2115, if global greenhouse gas emissions continue at the current rate.
-This will have huge impacts on our district's low-lying areas, cause significant drainage issues and place major strain on our infrastructure and communities.
+Scientists predict a 30cm sea level rise by 2050, with a 50cm rise by 2075, and 1m by 2115°, if global greenhouse gas emissions continue at the current rate.
+This will have huge impacts on our district's low-lying areas, cause significant drainage issues and place major strain on our infrastructure and communities, reinforcing our need to join global efforts to reduce emissions.